chuanjiesun/simple-port-scan/README.md

 ================

-two simple port scan scripts(python3.3) the .py file contains two scripts,one is a simple port scan script;the second one import nmap lib to get detailed information.
+two simple port scan scripts(python3.3)

+the .py file contains two scripts,one is a simple port scan script,the second one import nmap lib to get detailed information.